bbopt/HyperNOMAD/README.md

 Where

-* bb.py is the black-box.
+* bb.py is the blackbox.
 Note that you can also code it in C++.
 * param_1 .. param_n are the hyper-parameters you want to optimize.

 ### Link with NOMAD

-With the black-box done, it is now time to link it to NOMAD.
+With the blackbox done, it is now time to link it to NOMAD.

-First, we start with the file 'param_test1.txt' where you need to indicate the black-box you want to optimize.
-The following line sais that the black-box is written in Python and the file is 'pytorch_bb.py'.
+First, we start with the file 'parameter_file.txt' where you need to indicate the blackbox you want to optimize.
+The following line sais that the blackbox is written in Python and the file is 'pytorch_bb.py'.

 ```
 BB_EXE "$python ./pytorch_bb.py"